 - Only add key images that reflect the energy and purpose of your focus words/goals.
 We have a tendency to post all of the images we like in the moment.
 Often, there is no practical use for those images.
 The result is that our boards become a collage of pretty pictures instead uplifting improvement landmarks.
 Use the focus word to guide your board for optimal alignment and clarity.

 - Add images and texts that look like you, so you can see yourself when you look at your board.
-I borrowed this time from my instructional practices.
+I borrowed this hack from my instructional practices.
 We want students to see themselves in the texts we read, so they are more likely to buy-in to the learning.
 The same concept applies to your own vision board.
 Choose the images that look like you, so your vision board can become a mirror for the future instead of a frame for the seemingly unattainable.

 - Frame and intentionally place your vision board, so you can visit it periodically.
 Of all the tips, this one might be the most useful.
 Last year, I used a picture frame to house my vision board, and I hung it near my writing desk.
 I saw my vision board daily because I used my writing desk daily.
 Sometimes I would start my day by praying and follow my prayer with a review of my vision board.
 In this way, my long term goals were in mind as I led my day.
 The outcome was surely manifestation.